 Vice President, Marketing and Communications Kathleen Murphy-Moriarty oversees university marketing, communications and brand management.

 Vice President, Facilities Operations & Conference Services Bizhan Yahyazadeh ’80 oversees the university’s facilities operations and construction services.

-Vice President/Dean of the College of Graduate and Continuing Studies Dr. William Clements oversees online graduate programs and distance education initiatives.
+Vice President/Dean of the College of Graduate and Continuing Studies Dr. William Clements oversees online bachelor’s and graduate degree programs, certificate and professional development programs and distance education initiatives.

-Executive Assistant to the President Laura Amell oversees administration of the president’ office.
+Executive Assistant to the President Laura Amell oversees administration of the president’s office.